jython/book/chapter19.rst

     t.start()

   Daemon status is inherited by any child threads.
-Upon JVM shutdown, any daemon threads are simply terminated, without an opportunity to perform cleanup or orderly shutdown.
+Upon JVM shutdown, any daemon threads are simply terminated, without an opportunity -- or need -- to perform cleanup or orderly shutdown.

-  Our advice is to not use daemon threads, at least not without thought given to their usage.
+  Our advice is to not use daemon threads, at least not without serious thought given to their usage.
 In particular, it's important to never have daemon threads hold any external resources, like database connections or file handles.
 Such resources will not be properly closed.
+Additionally, a daemon thread should never make an import attempt.

-  The only use case for daemon threads is when they are strictly used to work with in-memory objects, typically for some sort of housekeeping.
+  In practice, the only use case for daemon threads is when they are strictly used to work with in-memory objects, typically for some sort of housekeeping.
 For example, you might use them to maintain a cache or compute an index.

 Thread Locals